HRizwan1/2019-team-06f/reports/sprint-03/report.md

 * To build Redis cache server using Packer (C)
 * Fix binding error (50-server.cnf is ignored causing a binding error due to permissions) (C)
 * Create layout diagrams for user/admin interface  (C)
-* Designed and create tables for users and pictures using MariaDB (C)
+* Designed and create tables for users and pictures using mysql (C)
 * Create “create-new.sql” and “insert-new.sql” files to use at build for automation (C)
 * Create admin panel to view all users and to create admins / regular users (C)
 * Create an upload button for a registered user to upload photos (C)
 * Restricted privileges for unregistered : only read access (index page) (C)
 * To develop the user panel by allowing registered users to upload photos (C)
 * Gather 225 images for 15 test users and store all the images in our database (C)
-* Insert photo hashtags for all the images in our database (C)
+* Insert photo hashtags for all the images in mysql database (C)
-* Be able to display photos from the database (C)
+* Be able to display photos from database (C)
 * Fix footer position on the admin page (C)
 * Added a vertical scroll bar table onto the admin page view all users (C)
 * Change md5 hash password to SHA1-hash-SHA-1 with salt to hash the user passwords (C)